advpetc/blog/content/reads/cpp-primer-ch3.md

 ## Term

-1. `std::size_type`: The string class—and most other library types—defines several compan- ion types.
+1. `std::size_type`: The string class—and most other library types—defines several companion types.
 These companion types make it possible to use the library types in a machine-independent manner.
 The type **size_type** is one of these companion types.
 To use the size_type defined by string, we use the scope operator to say that the name size_type is defined in the string class.
 Although we don’t know the precise type of string::size_type, we do know that it is an `unsigned` type big enough to hold the size of any string.

 2. `cctype` funtions: ![](https://i.imgur.com/nhe7SUz.png)